seirl/thesis/abstract/abstract.md

 the structure of the development history graph.
 Making this data accessible to researchers could unlock new capabilities in the software mining field.
-Being able to run experiments on the entire graph of public software development could help us gain an deeper understanding of the evolution of software at a macro level, and the underlying social structures that compose it.
+Being able to run experiments on the entire graph of public software development could help us gain a deeper understanding of the evolution of software at a macro level, and the underlying social structures of software projects.
 It would also reduce the barriers of entry to empirical studies by lowering the costs of data collection and eliminating the need for manual data scraping and retrieval, as well as facilitate replicating studies at larger scales using comprehensive data samples.

 The exploitation of such an unprecedented source code collection poses significant challenges in terms of availability, data representation, system architecture and scalability.
-The giant graph in the Software Heritage archive contains more than 20 billion nodes and 200 billion edges, growing faster every day.
+The graph in the Software Heritage archive contains more than 20 billion nodes and 200 billion edges and grows faster every day.
 At this scale, few off-the-shelf tools can be used for general purpose data analysis, and new techniques must be built on the state of the art of large graph processing.

 ## Data availability